juspi07/GestorLaPrimera_Django/README.md

 (for security reasons, the .crt and .key files that go in the "cert" folder have been removed)
 - Clients and products can be searched directly from the web interface (via AJAX calls)
 - When products are selected, the system also calculates TAX and the total amount
+- Can change price and quantity (with correspondingly validators) for every selected product